jdereg/json-io/user-guide.md

 ---
 ### Pretty Print - Multiple line, indented JSON output, or one-line output
 #### boolean isPrettyPrint()
-* Returns the pretty-print setting,`true`being on, using lots of vertical white-space and indentations, 'false' will output JSON in one line.
+* Returns the pretty-print setting,`true`being on, using lots of vertical white-space and indentations, `false` will output JSON in one line.
 The default is`false.`
 #### WriteOptions prettyPrint(boolean prettyPrint)
 * Sets the 'prettyPrint' setting,`true`to turn on,`false`will turn off.
 The default setting is`false.` Returns`WriteOptions`for chained access.
 ---